santoshtechwiz/codeguru.github.io/_drafts/blazor/input-focus-blazor.md

-This blog post I will show you how to focus an input element in Blazor app.
-Let's suppose you want when user browser to your page you want that focus should be on the input control.
+In this blog post, I will show you how to focus an input element in Blazor app.
+Let's suppose you want when the user browser to your page you want that focus should be on the input control.
-I will show you two technique to handle this.
-The first one is JavaScript approach and second one is Blazor approach which is aviable after .net 5.0
+I will show you two techniques to handle this.
+The first one is the JavaScript approach, and the second one is the Blazor approach which is available after .net 5.0

-## First Apporach
+## First Approach

->You can write JavaScript function in   `wwwroot/index.html`  (Blazor WebAssembly) or  `Pages/_Layout.cshtml`  (Blazor Server) immediately after the Blazor  `<script>`
+>You can write JavaScript function in   `wwwroot/index.html`  (Blazor WebAssembly) or  `Pages/_Layout.cshtml`  (Blazor Server) immediately after the Blazor  `<script>.`

-Let's first understand the `JavaScript` approach.
-I have created a JavaScript function on global scope which takes element id and set the focus
+Let's first understand the `JavaScript approach.
+I have created a JavaScript function on the global scope, which takes element id and sets the focus.

 ```js